hzski2008/Simple-Wallet/README.md

 Implement a simple integration between the game engine and the game account (Wallet) that allows you to buy games and pay out winnings.
 In this context, a game account refers to a server that provides an HTTP API to game engines and manages customers’ gaming funds.
 The game engine does not need to be implemented for this project.

-### 1. Design and document the HTTP interface between the game engine and the game account.
+#### Req 1.
+Design and document the HTTP interface between the game engine and the game account.

 When you charge a game, the game engine transmits to the game account the unique identifier of the purchase transaction, the unique identifier of the player and the amount.
 In response, the game account forwards to the game engine the remaining balance of the player’s game account.